 Google Analytics lets you go back to the beginning of time, but it doesn't have the overall picture that SEMRush can generate in its reporting functions.
 Combine reports with notes, and you have a great SEO audit trail for your site.

 Also, neither Analytics nor WMT can track your keyword rankings over time.
 If you are using SEMRush for the first time, it will automatically load up all the keywords it detects you are ranking for, and you can start tracking them.

 Back in the day when I used to do a lot of consultancy work I used a tool called “Webposition Gold” which would monitor a set of keywords and generate some excellent reports for clients.
-Google tried killing it off several times because of the amount of queries the software made, but at the time it was cutting edge.
+Google tried killing it off several times because of a number of queries the software made, but at the time it was cutting edge.